zio/zio-config/docs/intro/index.md

 The application config is made accessible anywhere in your app, through ZIO environment.
 And for more reasons, this will be your go-to library for all your configuration management requirements, if you are in the zio world

-With zero boiler-plate, we mean, no implicits and no typeclass syntax imports as we see in almost all all configuration libraries.
-However, if you need fully zero boiler-plate, that is to even skip how to parse the configuration from env, zio-config-magnolia is for you!

-### Notable features
+## Design

-The main design choice that we made is, describe once and for all, and use the description for various actions.
+The main design choice that we made is, describe the configuration (manually, or automated) once and for all, and use the description for various actions.
 Hence, zio-config exposes an intuitive language, that allows you to describe your configuration.

-_Note_ : We will be using the term "configuration description" quite often acrosss the documentation

 ```scala
   case class Prod(ldap: String, port: Int, dburl: Option[String])